LightSun/AndroidPdfViewer/README.md

 # Looking for new maintainer!
+- fork from 'barteksc/AndroidPdfViewer'. but add new features.
+- compile'd native of pdfium from the google source at 2021.
+-
+# features
-- fork from 'barteksc/AndroidPdfViewer'. but add support for transform screen x,y to pdf pages'.
+- support for transform screen x,y to pdf pages'.
-- support add/remove image for pdf page
+- support add/remove image for pdf page.
-- compile'd pdfium from the google source.
-2021
+- ...

 # Gradle
 ```java